MykytaPetrenko/MetaReForge-Docs/_sources/workflow_1_1.md.txt

 #### 4.2.
 How to transfer defromation from one edit object to another (eyeshels, eyelashes etc.)
 To transfer deformations, you need
-1. to select the necessary item from the list **(action 1)** to which you want to transfer the deformations.
+1. to select the necessary item from the list (_**action 1**_) to which you want to transfer the deformations.
 2. Next, you need to set up the transfer.
-You can specify the basis and final objects manually or, as shown in the figure: enter the edit_id of the mesh from which the deformations will be transferred **(action 2)** and press the arrow button **(action 3)**.
+You can specify the basis and final objects manually or, as shown in the figure: enter the edit_id of the mesh from which the deformations will be transferred (_**action 2**_) and press the arrow button (_**action 3**_).
 If everything is specified correctly, then the basis and final objects should be determined automatically.
 3. By default, the surface deform modifier will be used to transfer changes (in short, the vertices of the mesh will be attached to the closest polygons of the source mesh.
 [Learn more](https://docs.blender.org/manual/en/latest/modeling/modifiers/deform/surface_deform.html)).
-In some cases, it may not work as well as desired, for example, it may warp or significantly stretch the shape of the original objects, so an option with enabling the Laplacian deform has been added (in brief, this modifier keeps the anchor vertices in fixed positions and calculates the optimal locations of all the remaining vertices to preserve the original geometric details.
+In some cases, it may not work as well as desired, for example, it may warp or significantly stretch the shape of the original objects, so an option with enabling the Laplacian deform (_**action 4**_) has been added (in brief, this modifier keeps the anchor vertices in fixed positions and calculates the optimal locations of all the remaining vertices to preserve the original geometric details.
 [Learn more](https://docs.blender.org/manual/en/latest/modeling/modifiers/deform/laplacian_deform.html)).
 In this case, points that are close (closer than "Lapl.
-Thresh.") to the mesh from which the transformations are transferred will be transferred using surface deform (attached to the surface), and points that are further will be reconstructed using Laplacian deform. **For example**, when transferring deformations from the main body mesh to the eyelashes, the roots of the eyelashes will be attached to the nearest polygons on the eyelids, while the rest of the eyelash will not be directly attached to the body but will try to preserve the original shape of the eyelash as much as possible taking into account the new location of the eyelash root.
+Thresh.", _**action 5**_) to the mesh from which the transformations are transferred will be transferred using surface deform (attached to the surface), and points that are further will be reconstructed using Laplacian deform. **For example**, when transferring deformations from the main body mesh to the eyelashes, the roots of the eyelashes will be attached to the nearest polygons on the eyelids, while the rest of the eyelash will not be directly attached to the body but will try to preserve the original shape of the eyelash as much as possible taking into account the new location of the eyelash root.
+4. Click transfer (_**action 6**_)
-4. Revise the changes after the transfer and fix minor problems.
+5. Revise the changes after the transfer and fix minor problems.
 <a href="./images/transfer_edit_shape.png">
   <p align="center">
     <img src="./images/transfer_edit_shape.png" width="35%" height="35%"/>